Radio National: 2020s: Major changes

+2025 Relaunch

-In November 2024, Radio National announced new programmes and schedule designed to relaunch the station in 2025 as "the centre of big conversations and create a space where audiences can expand their worldview while engaging with the world’s best thinkers."
+In November 2024, Radio National announced new programmes and schedule designed to relaunch the station in 2025 as "the centre of big conversations and create a space where audiences can expand their worldview while engaging with the world’s best thinkers".
 This was the biggest slate of changes and the largest announcement of new programmes since the 2017 upheaval and cuts.

 The new programming schedule commenced on 20 January 2025.
-The station also changed its logo from the previous 'RN' logo to a new 'Radio National' logo.
+The station also changed its logo from the previous "RN" logo to a new "Radio National" logo.

 Among the major changes to the station programming included: The return of previous Radio National Breakfast host Fran Kelly with a new news magazine programme at 6 p.m. weeknights called the Radio National Hour and a revamped Radio National Breakfast, broadcast each weekday from the earlier time of 5:30 a.m. with Sally Sara as host.

 The new Breakfast format now included news presenter Luke Siddham Dundon, Canberra-based political correspondent Melissa Clarke and business correspondent Peter Ryan in addition to Sara.
 The program was changed to model BBC Radio 4's Today programme, with more serious national and international news covered, as well as live crosses to Clarke and Ryan for politics and business coverage throughout the programme.

 As part of the change to the schedule, some long-running programmes were cancelled.
 Afternoon news magazine programme RN Drive was also axed in favour of Kelly's Radio National Hour, with host Andy Park now hosting the daily afternoon news and current affair show The World Today, previously hosted by Sara.

 Economics programme The Money, hosted by Richard Aedy, was cancelled and replaced by new programme The Economy, Stupid hosted by Peter Martin.
 Lifestyle and design programme Blueprint for Living was discontinued, with host Jonathan Green now hosting a new weekly food programme, Every Bite.

 Rural affairs news magazine programme Australia Wide (which previously aired at 6:30 p.m. weeknights) is no longer broadcast on Radio National, with Kelly's programme broadcasting during its previous time slot.
 Australia Wide is still broadcast on ABC Local Radio stations in regional areas outside capital cities.

 Other changes to the Radio National schedule in 2025 included: